Kent Falls State Park

 Kent Falls State Park is a public recreation area located in the town of Kent, Connecticut, within the Litchfield Hills region of the southern Berkshires.
 The state park is home to Kent Falls, a series of waterfalls on Falls Brook, a tributary of the Housatonic River.
 The falls drop 250 ft in under a quarter mile.
 The largest cascade drops more than 70 ft into a reflecting pool, before traveling over the lesser falls.

 History

 The Indian name of the falls is Scatacook, and there is evidence that the area was used by Native Americans for fishing and camping.
 Mills stood along the brook during colonial times.
-Kent Falls was established as a state park after 200 acre of land was given to the state in 1919 as a gift from the White Memorial Foundation.
+Kent Falls was established as a state park after 200 acre of land was given to the state in 1919 as a gift from philanthropist Alain C. White through his White Memorial Foundation.
 Workers with the Civil Works Administration contributed to the park's development in the 1930s.
 In the 1970s, trail reconstruction was done by the Youth Conservation Corps of America.

 In 2006, observation platforms were constructed along a trail next to the falls; at the base of the falls, a terraced observation area paved with native flag stones was created to allow access to a calm-water wading pool.